SorensenUCSC/CSE211-fa2023/overview.md

 - **Illustrative example:** find a small example that you can clearly explain, especially related to the compiler component.
 This might be a small program and a description of how the compiler transforms the program.
 - **Key results:** what are the important results of this paper and how did the compiler enable them?

-Please pre-approve the paper with me.
-Additionally, I can suggest papers.
-You will need to have your paper approved two weeks before the quarter ends.
-The report will be due on the day of the final.
-Dates for the paper assignment are summarized [here](schedule.html#paper-assignments-and-final-projects).
+Please pre-approve the papers with me by making an instructor-private piazza post.
+You are in charge of getting the paper approved two weeks before the review deadlines.
+You will read one paper before halfway point of the class, and another paper in the second half of the class.

 A list of papers can be found [here](https://docs.google.com/spreadsheets/d/1C5zMXC_RC94EmgmJVOliwYLylEyDUmK9KCO8oixaC3k/edit?usp=sharing).
 Please feel free to propose new papers.
 Even if you select from the list, you will still need to get the paper approved.
+Additionally, I can help suggest papers if you let me know what you are interested in.

 ## Final Project